-Per 256.12(4), funds allocated under this program shall "supplement existing budgeted monies of or provided to an ambulance service provider and may not be used to replace, decrease or release for alternative purposes the existing budgeted monies of or provided to the ambulance service provider."
+Per Wis.
+Stat. § 256.12(4), funds allocated under this program shall "supplement existing budgeted monies of or provided to an ambulance service provider and may not be used to replace, decrease, or release for alternative purposes the existing budgeted monies of or provided to the ambulance service provider."
 In short, EMS-FAP dollars cannot be used to reduce existing EMS funding.
 The statute also allows that EMS-FAP funding can be used for the purchase of ambulance vehicles, vehicle equipment and emergency medical service non-disposable supplies and equipment as well as emergency medical training for ambulance service personnel.

 Application for Funding

-- Applications are due by 5:00 p.m., May 31, 2016.
+- Applications are due by 5:00 p.m., May 31, 2017.

-- Any incomplete applications received after May 31, 2016 at 5:00 p.m. will be denied.
+- Any applications received after 5:00 p.m. on May 31, 2017 will be denied.

-- Disbursement will be made to the services no later than August 31, 2015.
+- Disbursement will be made to the services no later than August 31, 2017.

 - Expenditure reports for the previous full state fiscal year should be submitted to our office with the current year's application.

 - EMT Basic training funds no longer need to be returned to the Department of Health Services if unused.
-These funds still need to be used exclusively for EMT Basic initial or refresher training, but these funds can be escrowed from year to year and used to assist new or existing EMT Basic staff.
+These funds still need to be used exclusively for EMT Basic initial or refresher training, but the funds can be escrowed from year to year and used to assist new or existing EMT Basic staff.

 The EMS Section is tasked with accountability for the distribution and use of the FAP money.
 Funds cannot be used to supplant existing budgets, and are to be used to support and improve the ambulance service.

 The expense reporting period includes the previous FULL state fiscal year.
-For SFY 2017, the expense report submitted should include SFY 2015 (July 1, 2014 to June 30, 2015).
+For SFY 2018, the expense report submitted should include SFY 2016 (July 1, 2015 to June 30, 2016).

-Examples of appropriate expenditures would include: initial and/or refresher training expenses, a new ambulance, ambulance equipment or defibrillators, mileage and/or stipend for attending EMS training, training officer salary, contractual training on various subjects, computers and computer software purchased for training purposes, various pieces of hard/durable medical equipment to be placed on the ambulance, etc. Any of these items are appropriate as are many others, as long as the funds are not used to fund expenses that are already included in your normal operating budget.
+Examples of appropriate expenditures would include: Initial and/or refresher training expenses, a new ambulance, ambulance equipment or defibrillators, mileage and/or stipend for attending EMS training, training officer salary, contractual training on various subjects, computers and computer software purchased for training purposes, various pieces of hard/durable medical equipment to be placed on the ambulance, etc. Any of these items are appropriate as are many others, as long as the funds are not used to fund expenses that are already included in your normal operating budget.

 EMS-FAP funds should not be used to pay for everyday maintenance, but major unexpected repairs and unexpected vehicle and equipment replacements may be appropriate.
 Examples of other inappropriate expenditures would be the purchase of medical supplies for restocking the ambulance, purchase of fire trucks and fire supplies, banquet dinner and bar bills, gifts, etc.